The Pearce Coggan Foundation

 Since the first lockdown in 2020, we have been running a pop-up coffee shop on a weekly basis.
 People come for coffee, cake, vegetable, bread a community chat.

 Serving the local Community.
 Since 2016, we have had several volunteers, many with learning difficulties, come and work in the Wildlife Community Garden on a regular basis.
 Since early October 2016, the local Pay-Back team of the Probation Service has brought clients every Friday to serve their Community Service.
 During the 2020 coronavirus lockdown we started selling Community Garden vegetables and running a pop-up coffee stall on Thursdays; this will continue even when the virus becomes a distant memory.

 Partnering for our visitors.
-Because of MaryAnn’s roots in Lambeth, South London.
+Inspired by MaryAnn’s roots in Lambeth, South London.

 Working with Kent Wildlife Trust

 We are managing the pastures and woodland for significant environmental improvement.
 In 2012 we commissioned a survey of all the pastures at Green Farm, and at the neighbouring Alex Farm, to get a baseline for future improvement and subsidised a trainee volunteer at KWT to work on the Ashford Meadows Project, aimed at bringing several low weald meadows, including those at Green Farm, into a unified wildlife habitat.
 The environment around Green Farm is very special, including some of the few remaining examples of some of the most threatened wildlife habitats in the country.
 See Annex D: Flora & Fauna in the Area: An analysis by the Kent Wildlife Trust.
 We have also sewn an acre of new wildflower meadow and ¼-acre of wild bird seed mix (meadow plants that seed late in the season to help sustain birds over the winter).
 We have also lent our facilities for Kent Wildlife Trust to run a series of one day workshops, using Green Farm as a study site for environmental improvement.